Optware/Optware-ng/README.md

 Currently, the project is missing writers who would contribute by creating how-to's for end-users.
 We can setup a mediawiki with the help of nas-admin.org guys, but we need people to fill it.
 In case you are willing to contribute by writing how-to's, please contact me on #**optware** IRC channel on irc.freenode.net, nickname **alllexx**.
 If I'm away, you can PM me, and I'll reach you later.

 # News

+## 2016-04-07

+buildroot-armve5eabi-ng-legacy feed is now ARMv5 gcc-5.3.0, uClibc-ng-1.0.13, linux-2.6.22.
+Proper QNAP TS-109Pro support is not feasible until the custom 2.6.12 kernel source used there are made available.

 ## 2016-03-17